robin-rpr/calos/CONTRIBUTING.rst

     current working directory.
 Everything written to the parent directory of :code:`$2` must have a name starting with :code:`$(basename $2)`.

-  * The first entry in :code:`$PATH` will be the Charliecloud under test, i.e., bare :code:`ch-*` commands will be the right ones.
+  * The first entry in :code:`$PATH` will be the Clearly under test, i.e., bare :code:`ch-*` commands will be the right ones.

   * Any programming language is permitted.
-To be included in the Charliecloud source code, a language already in the test suite dependencies is required.
+To be included in the Clearly source code, a language already in the test suite dependencies is required.

   * The script must test for its dependencies and fail with appropriate error message and exit code if something is missing.
-To be included in the Charliecloud source code, all dependencies must be something we are willing to install and test.
+To be included in the Clearly source code, all dependencies must be something we are willing to install and test.

   * Exit codes: